 If you’re a brand new business or one that just needs a calling card website, you might just want a one-page website.
 We’re not talking about the “one-pager” web design fad from a few years back.
 We’re talking about a legitimately single-page relationship website.

 If you don’t have the budget for our entry-level StarterWeb website design, then you’re probably trying to figure it all out yourself.
 One of the big challenges you’re probably facing (besides fussing with the DIY “technology”) is organizing your thoughts, and figuring out what exactly should I put on a simple one-page website for my small business?

 We’re here to help.
-Here’s an outline to follow, some reasoning behind each one, and some examples.
+Here’s an outline to follow, some reasoning behind each one, and a few examples.